 And here’s the rub: this antagonist isn’t a Skynet creation—it’s from Legion, a never-before-seen AI that stemmed from the government’s Promethean efforts to go one step too far with cyber-warfare.

-The real driving force behind Dani’s survival is Grace (Mackenzie Davis), a Kyle Reese-like protector from the future who is part human and part machine—yet another interesting addition to the overall canon.
+The real driving force behind Dani's survival is Grace (Mackenzie Davis), a Kyle Reese-like protector from the future, part human and part machine—yet another interesting addition to the overall canon.
 Aside from being a total badass who can kick the asses of Rev-9s and border patrol officers alike, Grace adds a nice dollop of pathos to the overall storyline and embodies the “fate” aspect of the feature’s title.

-Those are the two main protagonists, but the real spectacle here is Linda Hamilton who comes back to play Sarah after nearly three decades away from the role.
+Those are the two main protagonists, but the real spectacle here is Linda Hamilton, who comes back to play Sarah after nearly three decades away from the role.
 Watching her fiery presence onscreen, it’s hard to see how the Terminator IP has survived so long without her.

 Linda, not Arnie, has been the missing piece all these years.

 Hamilton's an emotional and comedic lynchpin that’s been sorely lacking from every other follow-up since Judgement Day.
 Moreover, her 21st Century introduction into the story is one of the coolest and most awesome moments in recent cinematic history, which could have carried infinitely greater weight if it hadn’t been spoiled in the trailers.

 Grizzled, cynical, foul-mouthed, and wanted in 12 systems, Sarah has been hunting Terminators all these years, trying to find some closure for John’s death.
 Upon further scrutiny, her constant machine-based safari doesn’t really make a ton of sense, but when she shows up, bazooka in hand, it won't matter.
 Your eyes will never leave the screen.